Anoncheg1/dired-hist/README.md

 - History showed with tabs in every Dired window
 - Tabs are sorted in order of creation, just as history
 - Compatible with ```global-tab-line-mode```
-- going back and up carefully programmed
+- Going back and up carefully programmed
-- working under root console and terminal (theme modus-vivendi)
+- Working under root console and terminal (theme modus-vivendi)
+- Don't affect showed (live) windows

 ## Configuration for alternative implementation